Facts about Circumcisions

 A Guide for Parents of a Newborn

 About This Article

 Whether to circumcise or not is a deeply personal decision that should be evaluated by the parents with responsibility and without outside influences.
-When parents decide to move forward with circumcision for their son, there are a number of factors to take into account to ensure the procedure will be done in the best way for their baby.
-Clarifying these five basic facts will enable parents to make a more informed choice regarding the best option for their newborn’s procedure
+When parents decide to move forward with the circumcision process for their son, there are a number of factors to take into account to ensure the procedure will be done in the best way for their baby.
+Clarifying these five basic facts about circumcision will enable parents to make a more informed choice regarding the best option for their newborn’s procedure

 #1 Can my husband or I stay with our baby?

 When your son is circumcised in hospital, you usually don't know in advance who will carry out the procedure.
 In the hospital, a baby is strapped down naked to a board in preparation for the procedure.
 He will receive multiple shots causing him unnecessary discomfort.
 The circumcision process is then carried out by an anonymous intern or doctor and usually, the child must wear an uncomfortable ring around the penis for several days afterward.

 The home-based Mohel experience couldn't’ be more different!